See how visual information is endlessly multiplied, transmuted and undermined in the digital age. Consider everything an experiment.

 Without ambition one starts nothing.
 Without work one finishes nothing.

-Research based artwork to think about, because every image is a petri dish for pixels.
+Research-based to think about, because every image is a petri dish for pixels.

 “Adopt the pace of nature: her secret is patience.”